timfayz/SEM/docs/explanation.md

 /       \/     \ \
 .bg-blue .pdd-sm .brd-thin  - - - elements
 ```
+So mixes can be used as a solution to create one-level hierarchy (**if necessary**) or for *indivisible objects*.
+There is no concept of *subset* for mixes.
+Because separating logic it's up to you how to do it better.
+[...]

 ### Recomendations on using elements and mixes
-Looks good, but this follows several problems.
-Sometimes we need to use

-let's list when we shouldn't use elements
+Let's consider when we shouldn't create elements:

+>
+- add

+When you add new elements ask yourself:

+>
+- Is it worth to add new element?
+- Can I add it to the existing subset?
+- Can I create a new subset with it and sometime randomly created elements?
+- Can I redesign existing subset so that the need of new one will be suppressed?

-Now we need to state that ideally we should use elements as much as possible.
-If we can't or need to shorter long line of elements in HTML - use mixes.
+Ideally, we should use elements as much as possible.
+If we can't or need to shorter s long line of elements in HTML - use mixes.

 ### SEM and plain CSS
+Using SEM and plain CSS have several limitations.
+The general recommendations are:

+>
-What if I don't use any preprocessors?
-If so use mixes as less as possible.
-Organize HTML code into separate modules using Web Components (see Polymer project(link))
+- use mixes as less as possible;
+- organize HTML code into separate modules using Web Components (see Polymer project(link))

-### Benefits of using SEM
-If you grasp the idea from previous examples you may guess SEM
+- [more]

 ### Intentionally missed
 In addition SEM has recommendations for reduction postfix names.
-Add one more class and shorten the names according to recommendations:

-### SEM and elementcss
+See [Conventions]().

+## Theming

-### Troubleshooting
+## Troubleshooting
+The general misuse of SEM can cause the following problems:

+>
+- add

+The general solution to the list is to learn SEM by practice.

+The following list is just a problems I faced with using SEM in practice.
+If you have different one just open an issue.

-You may notice that class attributes `<div class="long-line..">` become much longer.
-And sometimes it becomes difficult to manage them.
+0. **Problem**: class attributes `<div class="long-line..">` become too long and it becomes difficult to manage them. <br>
+**Solution**: [solution].
 Let's examine root cases when it happens:

 >
-0. If we write static pages.
+0. If we write simple static pages.
 Roughly speaking we can't create reusable GUI-templates at the server-side:
 ```html+php
 // bad code, don't try to repeat it! :)
 <?php